 Without a Medicare supplemental plan, you have unlimited financial risk.

 With the high deductible Medicare supplement Plans your annual financial risk is limited to their annual deductible.

-For 2021 that deductible was $2,370.
-For 2022 it will be $2,490.
+For 2024 that deductible was $2,800.
 That is your annual maximum out-of-pocket limit.
 Your benefits are the benefits of Medicare Part A and Medicare Part B (per above) with an annual maximum out of pocket equal to the Medicare supplements deductible.

 Once your out-of-pocket expenses for inpatient or outpatient Medicare services have reached that deductible, you have 100% coverage.
 All other Medicare inpatient and Outpatient services are paid for, for the rest of the year.

 Maximum Out-Of-Pocket Plans

 In my opinion, these Medicare supplement plans shouldn’t be called high deductible plans.
 They should be called high maximum out-of-pocket limit plans, because their function is to set an annual Maximum out-of-pocket on your Medicare.

 Since I know there are some of you out there asking, hopefully just in your head, I am going to answer the question we so often get.